kirru2198/Python/Basic Python/Introduction/2_Python Definition.md

 ## 🔍 Understanding the Definition

+There are two types of programming languages -- Interpreted and Compiled programming language

 ### 🗣️ **1.
 Interpreted Language**

 - Python is an **interpreted language**, not a compiled one.